max071985/chip8-emulator/README.md

 # CHIP-8 Emulator (SDL2)

-A simple CHIP-8 interpreter with SDL2 rendering and keyboard input.
+A simple CHIP-8 emulator with SDL2 rendering and keyboard input.
 Targets ~500 Hz CPU cycles and ~60 Hz delay/sound timers; can run one or multiple ROMs from the CLI.

 ## Usage
 - Build